midilab/uCtrl/README.md

 Make use of epprom and/or sdcard.

-Storage abstration for for Epprom and Sdcard usage.
+Storage abstraction for for Epprom and Sdcard usage.
 Sdcard library helper using [greiman's SdFat library](https://github.com/greiman/SdFat/)
 *link or image to the sdcard options schematic

 ## Ram